-CEE congratulates the 2017 winners of the highly competitive and prestigious ENERGY STAR® Awards.
-Since 2001, ENERGY STAR has hosted an annual awards ceremony acknowledging outstanding work by utilities, energy efficiency organizations, manufacturers, retailers, and others in promoting and marketing ENERGY STAR products, equipment, and programs.
+CEE congratulates 2018 winners of the competitive and prestigious ENERGY STAR® Awards.
+Since 2001 ENERGY STAR has hosted a formal awards ceremony acknowledging utilities, energy efficiency organizations, manufacturers, retailers, and other organizations that provided outstanding contributions to public health and the environment via ENERGY STAR products, equipment, and programs.
+The winners, ENERGY STAR Partners of the Year, are honored for demonstrating national leadership in cost-saving energy efficient solutions.

-2017 winners include 21 CEE member organizations whose achievements in superior energy efficiency have contributed largely to creating jobs, saving money, and preventing greenhouse gas emissions.
-16 CEE members received awards for Sustained Excellence in Program Delivery, a category that recognizes both current and past efforts.
-Six members were also honored as ENERGY STAR Partners of the Year for Energy Efficiency Program Delivery, and one member received an award for Excellence in ENERGY STAR Promotion efforts.
+The 2018 winners include 20 CEE member organizations, a majority of the efficiency program administrators honored; their achievements in superior energy efficiency have helped to create jobs, save money, and prevent greenhouse gas emissions.
+Eighteen CEE members received the ENERGY STAR Partner of the Year Award for Sustained Excellence in Energy Efficiency Program Delivery, a category that recognizes both current and past efforts.
+Two more members were honored as Partners of the Year for Energy Efficiency Program Delivery.

 CEE is an award-winning consortium of efficiency program administrators from the United States and Canada.
 Members work to unify program approaches across jurisdictions to increase the success of efficiency in markets.
 By joining forces at CEE, individual electric and gas efficiency programs are able to partner not only with each other, but also with other industries, trade associations, and government agencies.
 Working together, administrators leverage the effect of their ratepayer funding, exchange information on successful practices and, by doing so, achieve greater energy efficiency for the public good.